facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 ![](/tips_component.png)

 ### Reviewing the worker submitted tips
-To review and accept/reject tips run the `mephisto/scripts/local_db/review_tips_for_task.py` script and follow the prompts.
+To review and accept/reject tips run the `mephisto scripts local_db review_tips` script and follow the prompts.

 Example output:
 ```bash